 - Organization of Knowledge – Why do Western infants learn nouns at a much more rapid rate than verbs, whereas Eastern infants learn verbs at a more rapid rate than nouns?
 Why do East Asians group objects and events based on how they relate to one another, whereas Westerners are more likely to rely on categories?

 - Reasoning – Why are Westerners more likely to apply formal logic when reasoning about everyday events, and why does their insistence on logic sometimes cause them to make errors?
 Why are Easterners so willing to entertain apparently contradictory propositions and how can this some- times be helpful in getting at the truth?

-In summary, the book starts in ancient Greece and China, discussing how the predominant philosophies, discussing the individualism (personal agency) of the west in contrast to the collectivism (collective agency) of the East.
-The Greeks understood things as linear and simple, devoid of context, whereas the Chinese regarded the world as a complex place in constant flux, with objects best understood by their relationship to each other, rather than as separate entities.
+In summary, the book starts in ancient Greece and China, comparing dominant trends in philosophy and discussing the individualism (personal agency) of the West in contrast to the collectivism (collective agency) of the East.
+The Greeks tried to understand things as linear, simple and rule-bound, as objects devoid of context, whereas the Chinese regarded the world as a complex place in constant flux, with objects best understood by their relationship to each other, rather than as separate entities.

 The next chapter shows how ancient philosophy actually does reflect the way people think today, using several studies to show that East Asians are more sensitive to substance rather than shape, are better at perceiving relationships between objects rather than the objects themselves, and focus more on context than Westerners do.
 Westerners view themselves as protagonists in an autobiographical novel, whereas East Asians are more like supporting roles in numerous other novels.